Skip to content

 cf restart arc1-mcp-server

-Then configure your MCP client (Copilot Studio, VS Code) to use OAuth authentication as described in Phase 2.
+Then configure your MCP client (Copilot Studio, VS Code) to use OAuth authentication as described in OAuth / JWT Setup.

 Troubleshooting